Ak-Shaw/node-story-books/tut-notes.md

         {{{body}}}
       </div>
       ```
-    - In `login.hbs`, copy-paste the contents of `main.hbs` and add the following content as child to the body:
+    - In `login.hbs`, copy-paste the contents of `main.hbs` and having the following content as child to the body:
       ```hbs
       <div class="container login-container">
         <div class="card">